andymasteroffish/plex_tools/README.md

 Take a look at sample_playlist.txt for reference.

 If you want to use a different separator character, you can edit the script at the start of main().
+I avoid using a comma because many song titles include this character.

 ## Exact Match